lettemax/Coinhive-Miner/README.md

 # Coinhive-Miner
-simple implementation of Coinhive Monero miner
+A simple implementation of Coinhive's Monero miner.